ajhall/ptt-lab-aspnet-docker/aspdotnet-lab.md

 One thing before you move on.
 Run [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/) to see all the containers you have running on your computer.
 If you ran `docker run` and exited with <kbd>CTRL</kbd>+<kbd>C</kbd>, you should see at least one item on this list.

-Find the container you started up and stop it with [`docker stop`](https://docs.docker.com/engine/reference/commandline/stop/).
+Find the container you started up and stop it with [`docker stop [CONTAINER ID]`](https://docs.docker.com/engine/reference/commandline/stop/).
 You'll see the container ID printed as confirmation that it stopped.

 ```powershell
 > docker ps